voiceip/tinyphone/README.md

 ## APIs

-The softphone exposes the following resources.
+The softphone exposes the following resources on port `6060`.

 | Resource                    | Method | Description                       |
 |:----------------------------|:-------|:----------------------------------|